 Privacy Policy

-Laguna Bay Group Pty Ltd (and all its subsidiaries including LBPC Services Pty Ltd ABN 56 168 904 916, AFS licence: 461135, and its authorised representatives) (the Company, we, our, us) is committed to treating any personal information it collects in accordance with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth).
-Individuals have statutory rights to bring action for serious invasions of privacy under Australian law.
-The Company is committed to upholding these rights by ensuring that its collection and use of information does not intrude on privacy or misuse private information
+Laguna Bay Group Pty Ltd (and all its subsidiaries including LBPC Services Pty Ltd ABN 56 168 904 916, AFS licence: 461135, and its authorised representatives) (the Company, we, our, us) is committed to respecting the privacy of its investors, clients and other individuals we deal with by ensuring that it manages any personal information it collects or holds in accordance with the Australian Privacy Principles (APPs).

 Kinds of personal information the Company collects and holds

-The Company will only collect personal information which is reasonably necessary for it to issue interests in its financial products and operate its financial services business.
+The Company will only collect an individual’s personal information which is reasonably necessary for it to issue interests in its financial products and operate its financial services business.
 Such information may include:

 Can an individual remain anonymous when dealing with the Company?

-Given the nature of the Company’s financial products and services, other than providing general publicly available information, it is not practical for the Company to deal with individuals who wish to remain anonymous or would prefer to identify themselves only by way of pseudonym.
+Given the nature of the Company’s financial products and services, it is not practical for the Company to deal with individuals who wish to remain anonymous or would prefer to identify themselves only by way of pseudonym.

 How the Company collects and holds personal information